Ujah2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+echo $((BREATH**$LOVE)) displays the result of BREATH to the power LOVE

+BREATH and LOVE are environment variables

-echo $(($POWER / $DIVIDE)) prints the result of POWER divided by DIVIDE, followed by a new line
+The script should display the result, followed by a new line

-POWER and DIVIDE are environment variables